LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

-# Introduction to Unix
+# Introduction to UNIX

-## Structure of commands
+UNIX is an operating system, just like Windows or OS X are operating systems, but UNIX has a large array of tools for computing.
+It is typically accessed through a terminal window: a text-based interface.
+Without the computational expense of showing images of a desktop and tracking mouse movements, using UNIX at the terminal allows the computer (and the user!) to focus attention on the computing problem at hand.
+Commands submitted to the UNIX terminal window are run on a program known as a *shell*.
+The shell that we will use is called *bash*.

+## Shell Command Syntax

+You submit commands at a command prompt, a line in the window displayed by ```$```.
-The first word is a command.
+The first word of a command is the name of a program.
-The last words are often arguments, such as files or folders on which the commands operate.
+The last words are often arguments, such as names of files or objects on which the commands operate.
 In between these is typically a set of options, if necessary, in the following format:

 ```